Boston, MA Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

 See our Vehicle Shipping Tips for more details about how to prepare your vehicle for shipping.
-In Boston, be sure to remove any E‑ZPass transponder, clear snow, ice, or salt residue, and take off any bike racks or roof boxes that could be damaged on the city’s narrow, cobblestone streets; also keep a key handy for the carrier.
+In Boston, be sure to remove any E‑ZPass transponder, detach snow chains or winter tires, and clear any loose items or accessories that could be damaged on our often‑bumpy, historic streets.

-In Boston, we recommend scheduling your pickup at least two weeks in advance, but the sooner you post the shipment the better.
-Early scheduling lets us bundle your car with other local loads and helps avoid delays caused by Boston’s busy ports and occasional winter weather.
-Booking early also gives you more options for carrier selection and pricing.
+In Boston, we recommend booking your pickup at least two weeks in advance, but the sooner you post your shipment the better.
+Early scheduling lets carriers bundle your car with other local loads and avoids the city’s busy traffic and seasonal weather delays.
+This helps ensure a smooth, on‑time pickup.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.